Canon G3 X vs Panasonic GX8

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon PowerShot G3 X and Panasonic Lumix DMC-GX8 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon G3 X and the Panasonic GX8?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.